wannoye/Linux-Enrollment-Samples/README.md

 ### Requires:

  - An 'inventory' file in the same directory as the playbook
- - The 'group_vars/all.yml' file filled out and encrypted with ansible-vault
+ - The 'group_vars/all.yml' file filled out and encrypted with ansible-vault<br/>

- - Hashed passwords can be created with the command 'mkpasswd -m sha512crypt'
+ Note: Hashed passwords can be created with the command 'mkpasswd -m sha512crypt'

 ### Usage: